 The ACL Bag Policy and the BYOB – BRING YOUR OWN BAGS™ LIST sets the standard for cornhole competitions that allow for players to bring their own bags.
 Players playing in ACL Points Events or in events from other organizations that have licensed the ACL BYOB – BRING YOUR OWN BAGS™ policy, must play with bags on the current season ACL Approved BYOB Bags List.

 Players that place in the prize money at ACL Events and other licensee events are subject to a bag inspection prior to collecting prize money.
 While the results of the event may not change, if a player violates the bag policy or has altered approved manufacturer bags in any manner, then that player will forfeit the prize money and be subject to additional disciplinary action.
-All decisions by the Tournament Director will be final, as per this ACL bag policy.
+All decisions by the Tournament Director will be final.

 ACL BAG POLICY BAG PARAMETERS

 - Length: Bags should measure 6″ x 6″ when laid flat – accepted tolerance is 5.75″ – 6.25″.
 Bags over or under accepted tolerance will not pass inspection.

 - Weight: Bags should weigh 16 ounces – accepted tolerance is 15.5 ounces – 16.5 ounces.
 Bags over or under accepted tolerance will not pass inspection.

 - Thickness: Bags should measure 1.3″ – accepted tolerance is 1.1″ to 1.5″.
 Bags under or over accepted tolerance will not pass inspection.